Luca452/Luca452/README.md

+## Welcome⚡

-## Turn on, tune in, drop out
+>Turn on, tune in, drop out

-⚡ Some of my projects...
+⚡ Here's some of my projects...
 <!--
 **Luca452/Luca452** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.